 21st Century grants are administered on a reimbursement or draw down basis.
-The District does not receive the actual cash in advance.
+The District does not receive the grant funds in advance.
 Reimbursements draw-downs are made based on actual expenditures incurred for a reporting period.
 Federal and state grants, including 21st Century, with the Georgia Department of Education are reimbursed through the Grants Accounting Online Reporting System (GAORS).
 The Accountant will submit draw down requests each month for all state and federal grants.
 A Year-to-Date Budget Report is run after the final monthly payroll is posted to confirm expenditure draw amounts and used to submit the monthly draw request through GAORS.
 The draw request forms are approved by the Director of Budget and Finance.
 21st Century accounting information is tracked separately for each grant award.
+Identification Title IV-B, 21st Century Community Learning Centers, CFDA Number (84.287), Cohort Year, Fiscal Year, Program Name, Sub-grant Number, LUA Fund Code.
+A completion report is submitted to GA Dept. of Education, 21st Century Division at the end of the grant award period for each year through the Grants Application.
+Records are retained for a period of 5 years after the award cycle expires.
+The retention period for records begins on the day that the subgrantee submits final Completion Report to GaDOE or on October 31, whichever date is earlier.
+Fiscal Records are stored in the Budget/Finance Office.
+Program Records are stored in the Grants Department (electronic and hard copy).
+Electronic records are stored in Finance Systems and records are also backed up to the district's network.